vllm-project/vllm/examples/guided_decoding.md

     Remember, the most important aspect of proposing is showing your genuine love and commitment to your partner.
 Tailor the proposal to reflect your relationship and ensure it is a moment that you both will cherish forever.

     With Guided Decoding
     1.)
-Speak to her in person: This is perhaps the most romantic way to ask your girl friend to marry you.
+Speak to her in person: This is perhaps the most romantic way to ask your girlfriend to marry you.
 Getting in a romantic setting and expressing your love and commitment to her publicly can create a memorable moment you and she can cherish.

     2.)
 Write her a love letter: There is no better way to express your feelings for her and ask her to marry you than with a hand-written love letter.
 This type of proposal shows her that you take the commitment seriously and cherish her enough to put your feelings into words.